Aslian languages: Syllable structure

 Temiar even has phonetic trisyllables in morphological categories such as the middle causative (tərakɔ̄w) and the continuative causative (tərɛwkɔ̄w), or in words with proclitics (barhalab ~ behalab 'go downriver').

 Initial consonants

 Aslian words generally start with a consonant.
 Words which start with a vowel will be followed by a glottal stop.
 In most Aslian languages, aspirated consonants are analyzed as sequences of two phonemes, one of which happens to be h.

+Austroasiatic implosives in Aslian were merged with voiced consonants.
+The fricative /s/ is often realized as voiceless alveolopalatal fricative [ɕ] in many Aslian languages, eg. Semaq Beri /sblɛ̃k/ [ɕə.bə.lɛ̃k], "to be straight".
+Northern Aslian languages except Cheq Wong feature a voiceless bilabial fricative /ɸ/ in their phonemic inventories.
+Some varieties also have a voiced alveolar /z/ or a palatal fricative /ʑ/.

 Aslian syllable-initial consonant clusters are rich and varied.
 Stops for example may cluster without restrictions to their place of articulation or voicing: